runabh1/mitraaavet/README.md

-# MitraVet: AI-Powered Veterinary Assistant
+# MitraVet: AI-Powered Agri-Tech Platform

-MitraVet is a comprehensive web application designed to assist rural and semi-urban users in managing their livestock and pets.
-It leverages AI to provide instant diagnostic support, offers essential care management tools, and connects users with a local marketplace and veterinary services.
+MitraVet is a comprehensive web application designed to assist rural and semi-urban users in managing their livestock, pets, and crops.
+It leverages AI to provide instant diagnostic support, offers essential care and farm management tools, and connects users with a local marketplace and veterinary/agricultural services.

 The application is built with a mobile-first approach, featuring a clean, accessible interface and multilingual support (English, Hindi, and Assamese) to cater to a diverse user base.

 ## Core Features

-### 1. **AI Doctor**
+### 1. **AI Diagnostics**
--   **Image & Symptom Analysis**: Users can upload a photo of their animal and describe its symptoms (either by typing or by voice recording in their selected language).
--   **Instant Diagnosis**: An AI model analyzes the provided information to suggest a potential diagnosis, assess the urgency, and provide immediate care recommendations.
+-   **Animal Doctor**: Users can upload a photo of their animal and describe its symptoms (either by typing or by voice recording in their selected language).
+An AI model analyzes the provided information to suggest a potential diagnosis, assess the urgency, and provide immediate care recommendations.
+-   **Crop Doctor (Krishiek Feature)**: Similar to the Animal Doctor, users can upload a photo of a diseased crop (e.g., a leaf or stem) to get an AI-powered diagnosis, learn about the potential disease, and receive advice on treatment and prevention.
--   **Text-to-Speech**: The diagnosis results can be read aloud to the user, improving accessibility.
+-   **Text-to-Speech**: All diagnostic results can be read aloud to the user, improving accessibility.

 ### 2. **Voice Assistant**
--   **Conversational AI**: Users can ask questions about animal care in their native language using their voice.
+-   **Conversational AI**: Users can ask questions about animal care or crop management in their native language using their voice.
 -   **End-to-End Voice Interaction**: The app records the user's voice query, sends the audio directly to an AI for processing, and plays back the generated audio response, creating a seamless conversational experience.

 ### 3. **Dashboard & Personalization**
--   **Pet Selection**: On first login, users select their primary animal type (e.g., Cattle, Poultry), which customizes the dashboard features.
+-   **Primary Focus Selection**: On first login, users select their primary focus (e.g., Cattle, Poultry, Farming), which customizes the dashboard features.
 -   **Feature Grid**: A central dashboard provides easy access to all the app's features.
 -   **Language Selection**: Users can switch the app's language between English, Hindi, and Assamese.

-### 4. **Care Management Tools**
+### 4. **Care & Management Tools**
--   **Feed Advice**: Provides personalized daily feeding plans based on the animal's species, age, and the user's location (to account for weather).
+-   **Feed Advice**: Provides personalized daily feeding plans for livestock based on the animal's species, age, and the user's location (to account for weather).
--   **Health Tracker**: Allows users to log and visualize key health metrics like milk yield and weight over time using interactive charts.
+-   **Health & Crop Tracker**: Allows users to log and visualize key health metrics for animals (like milk yield and weight) or crop metrics (like yield and growth stages) over time using interactive charts.
--   **Care Reminders**: Helps users schedule and track important events like vaccinations, deworming, pregnancy due dates, and heat cycles.
-Includes a visual vaccination calendar.
+-   **Care & Crop Reminders**: Helps users schedule and track important events like vaccinations, deworming, and pregnancy due dates for animals.
+For crops, it can track schedules for planting, fertilizing, and harvesting.
+Includes a visual calendar.
+-   **Weather Advisory (Krishiek Feature)**: Provides localized weather forecasts and AI-driven advice, suggesting optimal times for planting, irrigating, or harvesting based on weather predictions.

 ### 5. **Community & Services**
 -   **Vet Connect**: An integrated map that helps users find and get directions to nearby veterinary clinics.
 It also allows users to book appointments (mocked).
--   **Marketplace**: A platform for users to buy and sell animals, feed, medicine, and accessories.
+-   **Marketplace**: An expanded platform for users to buy and sell animals, crops, feed, medicine, farming equipment, and accessories.
 Users can post ads, filter listings by category, and search for items.
+-   **Community Forum (Krishiek Feature)**: A space for users to connect with other farmers and veterinary experts, ask questions, and share knowledge and best practices.

 ### 6. **User Profile & Authentication**
 -   **Simple Login**: A mock login system to simulate user accounts.
--   **Profile Management**: Users can view their profile and change their primary animal type.
+-   **Profile Management**: Users can view their profile and change their primary focus (animal type or farming).

 ## Technical Stack